 Our students do us so proud.

-Alex Banks is a graduate student in the Public History Masters program at UMKC.
+Alex Banks is a 2019 graduate of the Public History master’s program at UMKC.
 Alex graduated from Truman State University with a BA in History with departmental honors.
 He is currently interested in European (more specifically German) imperialism in Africa in the late nineteenth and early twentieth centuries.
 More broadly, however, Alex is interested in modern European diplomatic history, ranging from the second half of the seventeenth century to the first half of the twentieth.
-Alex is on working on his Graduate Certificate in Holocaust Studies while at UMKC as well.

-Kathryn B. Carpenter is an MA student in UMKC’s History Department.
+Kathryn B. Carpenter graduated with an MA in History in 2019.
 Her research interests include health and the environment, the American West, public land use, women and gender, and the history of science and technology.
 She is also interested in digital and public humanities.
 In 2017, Kathryn worked as a curator on the traveling exhibit Making History: Kansas City and the rise of Gay Rights, and designed and produced an accompanying digital exhibit.
 Kathryn was born in California and grew up in Spokane, Washington.
 She received her Bachelor of Journalism from the University of Missouri-Columbia, and worked as a reporter, copy editor, and freelance designer before returning to school.
-In addition to her studies, Kathryn is the Interim Director of Education and Manager of the Kansas City Office for the Missouri Humanities Council.
 Twitter: @katebcarp

-Seán Thomas Kane is a Masters student in History focusing on early modern England with an emphasis on the intellectual and cultural influences upon the political sphere.
-He is also Graduate Teaching Assistant in the department.
-Mr. Kane was born in Chicago and earned his B.A. at Rockhurst University in History and Theology in 2015.
+Seán Thomas Kane completed his MA in History in 2019.
+Mr. Kane was born in Chicago and earned his BA at Rockhurst University in History and Theology in 2015.
 While at Rockhurst, Mr. Kane was Senior Editor of the 2015 edition of The Rockhurst Review.
-He earned his first M.A. in International Relations and Democratic Politics at the University of Westminster in 2016, where he specialized in the politicization of national identity in Ireland, Wales, and Australia and in the issue of democratic legitimacy in the European Parliament.
-Beyond academia he is the author of two books, The Adventures of Horatio Woosencraft and Other Stories and Travels in Time Across Europe (both 2017), and is currently working on a number of literary projects.
+He earned his first MA in International Relations and Democratic Politics at the University of Westminster in 2016, where he specialized in the politicization of national identity in Ireland, Wales, and Australia and in the issue of democratic legitimacy in the European Parliament.
+Beyond academia, he is the author of three books – The Adventures of Horatio Woosencraft and Other Stories, Travels in Time Across Europe (both 2017), and Erasmus Plumwood (2018) – and is currently working on a number of other literary projects.

-Matthew Reeves is a doctoral candidate and public history fellow at UMKC, where he has worked on projects for both academic and general audiences.
-His MA thesis examined how nineteenth century physicians used newspaper advertising as a space to create contested professional identities, while his doctoral project explores the Midwestern influences on a pair of alternative health practices: osteopathic and chiropractic medicines.
-A native Midwesterner, Reeves hails from Columbia, Missouri.
+Matt Reeves is a doctoral candidate at UMKC and special collections librarian at the Kansas City Public Library.
+His MA thesis examined how nineteenth-century physicians used newspaper advertising as a space to create contested professional identities, while his current doctoral project explores the early years of osteopathic medicine.
 In addition to his work on campus as a graduate teaching assistant, Reeves was an inaugural member of the UMKC HistoryMakers project, a public history initiative that places graduate students with public and private cultural institutions throughout the Kansas City metro.
-As a HistoryMaker, Reeves has worked with the Kansas City Office of Historic Preservation, the Arrowhead Art Collection, and the H and R Bloch Family Foundation.
-Outside the academy, Reeves has served as a project manager and content developer for Eisterhold Associates, a nationally-known museum design firm, and was a guest curator for a major exhibit at the National Museum of Toys and Miniatures.
+Reeves has also worked as a project manager and content developer for Eisterhold Associates, a nationally-known museum design firm, and was a guest curator for a major exhibit at the National Museum of Toys and Miniatures.

-Debra K. Taylor is an historical sociologist interested in social stratification most specifically stratification brought about by the social constructs revolving around “race” and ethnicity.
-Her current doctoral research is an examination of modern-day murals and monuments as remembrances of the American Civil War analyzing what groups are “remembered” and which are “forgotten”.
-Taylor has taught various courses in the social sciences including American History 1865 to present.
-Born and raised locally, Debra completed her BA in Liberal Arts and her MA in Sociology at the UMKC.
+Debra K. Taylor is an historical sociologist interested in social stratification, most specifically, stratification brought about by the social constructs revolving around “race” and ethnicity.
+Her current doctoral research is an examination of modern-day murals and monuments as remembrances of the American Civil War, in which she analyzes which groups are “remembered” and which are “forgotten.”
+Taylor has taught various courses in the social sciences, including American History 1865 to present.
+Born and raised locally, Debra completed her BA in Liberal Arts and her MA in Sociology at UMKC.

-Elizabeth Young is currently pursuing an M.A. in History with an emphasis in medieval Europe.
+Elizabeth Young earned her MA in History in 2019.
 Her interests include Anglo-Norman power dynamics and colonization, the Crusade movement in Anglo-Norman England, and the use of religious propaganda.
 Ms. Young is a Missouri native.
-She received her Bachelor’s degrees in History and French from Missouri Western State University in 2016.
+She received her bachelor’s degree in History and French from Missouri Western State University in 2016.